feedhenry-raincatcher/raincatcher-core/cloud/datasync/README.md

 Where `anyapicall` is one of the types defined in: https://github.com/feedhenry/fh-sync/blob/master/types/fh-sync.d.ts

-For more advanced usages please follow documentation: https://github.com/feedhenry/fh-sync/docs
+For more advanced usages please follow [FeedHenry sync documentation](https://github.com/feedhenry/fh-sync/tree/master/docs)